Advanced Graduate Certificate in Geospatial Science (GSS)

 GIS data; and be aware of the GIS industry outlook for employment and education.
 Prerequisite: GIS513 or equivalent, 3 credits.

 GSS 550 Applied Spatial Analysis: The specific focus is on spatial data analysis, such as the analysis of autocorrelation, principles of geostatistics and analysis methods that are relevant in the fields of public health, environmental/earth science and social science.
 An important aspect of the course is to gain hands-on experience in applying these techniques with GIS and spatial analytical software, and essential methodological and practical issues that are involved in sophisticated spatial analyses.
-Offered in Spring semester.
-3 credits.
+Prerequisite: GIS513 or equivalent, 3 credits.

 GSS 555 GIS and Remote Sensing: This course provides a basic overview of the technology by which aircraft and satellite data are produced and utilized in analyses to answer questions within a geographic context.
 Students will learn to identify sources of remotely sensed imagery appropriate for common applications; acquire, manipulate, and interpret aerial photographs and satellite imagery/data; and incorporate remote sensing data into Geographic Information Systems.
 Prerequisite: GIS513 or equivalent, 3 credits.